 Anyway, Phnom Penh is one of the places with most diversity when it comes to prices.
 If you feel like eating in a Touristy restaurant you might get charged Western prices.
-Around the corner in a local restaurant or at a little street food stand you can get a nice filling meal for around one dollar.
+Around the corner in a local restaurant or at a little street food stand, you can get a nice filling meal for around one dollar.
 Unbelievable.
 And often the street food was even better than the food the restaurants offered.
 Even if it was just fried rice with egg.
-Just really good.
+It’s just really good.

 My absolute favorite was Amock.
 Yummy!
 Amock is some kind of curry that gets cooked with coconut milk and served with veggies.
 Although, the original version is with fish you can also find it with chicken, veggies, and Tofu.
 My favorites were the chicken and vegetable version.
-But all of them were really good though.
+But all of them were really good, though.

-Just try what looks good and if you are scared – like so many travelers- of getting some kind of food poisoning: Just eat were the locals are eating.
+Just try what looks good and if you are scared – like so many travelers- of getting some kind of food poisoning: Just eat where the locals are eating.
 They know what is good.
-We had street food almost every day while being in Cambodia and we didn’t feel really bad even once.
+We had street food almost every day while being in Cambodia and we didn’t feel bad even once.
 So don’t worry!

 07. National Museum